animatlabs/workflow-forge/docs/architecture/overview.md

 | **IWorkflow** | Blueprint | Complete workflow definition with operations |
 | **Properties** | Raw Materials | Data flowing through the workflow |

-This metaphor provides intuitive understanding: *just as a smith uses tools in a foundry to shape raw materials into finished products, WorkflowForge uses operations in a foundry to transform data through a workflow*.
+*A smith shapes stock in a workshop; WorkflowForge runs operations in a foundry to move data through a blueprint.*

 ---